-Today I have on my workbench (yet) another product that I find worthy to receive a review: the Element14 PI-DESKTOP case.
+Today I have on my workbench (yet) another product that I find worthy to receive a review: the Element14 PI-DESKTOP case for Raspberry PI 2 cards.
 A nice, black enclosure that adds some features: an on-off power button, one status LED, a real-time clock and a mSATA interface.
 Probably everything needed to convert the PI into a functional desktop computer.

 So, let’s take first a look at the box: